beyondkmp/check-current-user-is-admin/README.md

-# Check 24 hours time
+# Check current user is admin

-A thin wrapper native interface to check the system setting is the 24 hours time format
+Use this package to check if current user is admin or not by native c++ code.

 ## Goals